smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

     ```
     Be sure to refer to the note below about the CONFIRM keyword that is supported by the PWRDWNSYS command beginning with the IBM i 6.1 version of the operating system.

     The purpose of the **PWRDWN** Action code is to signal the Restricted Mode driver program that it should normally complete its final tasks just before executing the actual PWRDWNSYS command.
-These final tasks include setting up the LSAM environment so that when it is restarted after an IPL completes, the Restricted Mode job will be reported to OpCon/xps as completed normally.
+These final tasks include setting up the LSAM environment so that when it is restarted after an IPL completes, the Restricted Mode job will be reported to OpCon as completed normally.
     :::tip
     In order to fully automate the recovery of the LSAM servers after a system IPL, the LSAM command that restarts the LSAM servers must be included in the system startup program.
 Use the IBM i command DSPSYSVAL to find the name of the system startup program in the system value QSTRUPPGM.
 This program, or a user replacement for it, must include the LSAM command SMAGPL/STRSMASYS ENV(environment_name), where the default value for the environment name can be (*DEFAULT).
 The ENV parameter of the STRSMASYS command must specify the name of the LSAM environment where the Restricted Mode job was executed, if this was not the default LSAM environment.
     :::